Esports Betting - Ultimate Guide to Esports Free Bets, Betting tips & Strategies

 Esports can cover a broad range of online games.
-The likes of Fifa Football and the popular CS: GO (Counter Strike.
+The likes of Fifa Football, including the World Cup and the popular CS: GO (Counter Strike.
 Global Offensive) have millions of players worldwide.
 Other popular Esports games include League of Legends, Call of Duty and Overwatch, and you’ll find most tournaments occur in these games and a few others.
 The leagues and competitions have spread far beyond the reach of your own house, and most players in the UK and Europe have had a go at Esports.
 The games even boast loyal followings that watch the competitions live.

 Esports betting is rising in popularity for most major bookmakers.
 There’s no definitive list of Esports bet games; wherever there is a challenge and a chance to battle.
 Regarding betting turnover, Esports ranks number six, with millions of players worldwide.
 Esports bets are so popular, it’s expected to become the fourth most popular betting sport in 2020, turning over $27 billion annually.

 Esports betting odds and games will, most commonly, be listed under the sports tab of most betting sites.
 From there, you’ll find a list of games to play.
 The most common for tournaments to get involved with are:

 - Call of Duty

 - Dota 2